 Who will correctly pronounce my name?

-Marist wants to make sure each name is called on Commencement day is pronounced correctly.
-For this reason, names are all prerecorded by the Dean of each school.
+Marist wants to make sure each name called on Commencement day is pronounced correctly.
+For this reason, names are all pre-recorded by the Dean of each school.
 Marist provides students with the opportunity to record their own names so that the name readers may use those recordings as a reference.
-To record your name, log in to iLearn.
+To record your name, log into iLearn.
 Under your Sites, you will find a course named Commencement Name Recording.
 Follow the directions described in the assignment.
 You will need a computer with a built-in microphone.
 If you don’t have one of your own, stop by the Help Desk in Donnelly Hall or the Media Center in LT 208 for assistance.
 The Commencement Name Recording course will be available in late March, specific dates to be announced.
 If you have questions, please contact the Media Center at (845)575-3635.

 Do you know who the speaker will be?